imabby/katacoda-scenarios/docker-basics-images/step3a.md

+#### Short Overview
+A Docker container is sort of like a Virtual Machine.
+You can run a container, stop a container andrestart a container.

+#### Long Overview
-A container is an instance of an image.
+A Docker container is an instance of an image.
 We can create, run, stop, or delete a container using the Docker CLI.
 We can connect a container to more than one networks, or even create a new image based on its current state.

 Since images are read-only, Docker adds a read-write file system over the read-only file system of the image to create a container.